 The Victorian Government was the first state government to join Social Traders membership in 2018, and to put a social enterprise Strategy in place.

 “Our government is deeply committed to developing the state’s social economy and I’m proud to be part of a government leading the way with Australia’s first Social Enterprise Strategy and our Social Procurement Framework.
 We recognise that social enterprises are innovators and entrepreneurs, and that innovation is going to be so important for our future economy.
 We’re committed to supporting the work [Social Traders] does in creating a strong social enterprise sector … and ensuring social procurement can deliver social, economic and environmental benefits to our communities for many years to come. - The Hon.
 Jaala Pulford, Minister for Employment, Minister for Innovation, Medical Research and the Digital Economy, and Minister for Small Business, Victorian Government

 The NSW Government joined Social Traders membership in 2020.
 To grow Social Procurement activity, it also amended its procurement guidelines to incorporate Social enterprises as a type of supplier that they are encouraging business to engage with.

 “There’s an opportunity to use procurement for achieving social outcomes.
 The agreement with Social Traders acknowledges the worth and benefit of social enterprises to the ecosystem of government.” - The Hon Damian Francis Tudehope, Minister for Finance and Small Business, NSW Government

-The Queensland Government is a member of Social Traders, and has a Social Enterprise Strategy in place.
-As well as accessing Social Traders database through membership, the Queensland Government is undertaking a pilot project where five government departments are working with Social Traders to grow their Social Procurement capability.
+The Queensland Government is a member of Social Traders and has a social enterprise strategy in place.
+As well as accessing Social Traders database through membership, the Queensland Government is undertaking a pilot project where five government departments are working with us to grow their social procurement capability.

 PO Box 18147, Collins Street East VIC 8003